aurbac/workshop-containers-cdk-react-amplify/docs/deploy-frontend-with-s3-and-cloudfront.md

-# Deploy an Angular frontend with Amazon S3 and Amazon Cloudfront
+# Deploy an Angular frontend with Amazon S3 and Amazon CloudFront

 ## 1. Upload Angular application to Amazon S3